TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 ## Drawing the curve's

-Before we get into the code for our curve's it's good to know how people even draw curve's in computer graphic's.
-And that is drawing series of very short line's to form a curve shape.
-And as for the next part the coloring I will be using length to deterimn color.
+Before we get into the code for our curves, it's good to know how people even draw curves in computer graphics.
+And that is drawing a series of very short lines to form a curved shape.
+As for the next part, the coloring, I will be using length to determine color.
 Just keep this in mind!

 ```typescript
 function drawCurve(